-Third-party vendors, such as real estate tax servicers, are critical to the operations and success of any bank or credit union (though some institutions will have more vendor relationships than others).
+Third-party vendors, such as escrow management providers and mortgage lien release servicers, are critical to the operations and success of any bank or credit union (though some institutions will have more vendor relationships than others).
 Managing those vendor relationships closely is critical in today’s environment, as there are many risks associated with outsourcing key business responsibilities.

 At the end of the day, regardless of whether a task is performed internally or by a third-party, the financial institution is on the hook for any compliance concerns—-not to mention countless other risks.
 As the FDIC says in this informational resource, an institution can “outsource a service, but cannot outsource the responsibility.”

 This blog explores the risks associated with third-party vendor relationships and best practices for banks and credit unions to manage these important partnerships.

 Insufficient vendor management can lead to serious consequences for banks and credit unions, almost all of which will negatively impact the bottom line through added costs, internal disruptions, tarnished brand image, and more.
 Here are some of the top risks to be cognizant of:

 Is the vendor complying with all state and federal regulatory requirements?
 If not, the financial institution could be on the hook for huge penalties.